Nidhi2499/courseHub/docs/blueprint.md

     *   This is an **intentional design choice** to encourage a more linear and complete viewing experience for course content.
 Users navigate via "Rewind 10s," sequential play, or re-selecting videos from the playlist.
 *   **Playlist Interaction:**
     *   The currently playing video title is highlighted in the playlist sidebar.
+*   **Overall Course Progress Display:**
+    *   Below the list of video titles on the course detail page, a 4px thick progress bar with rounded ends displays the user's overall progress for the entire course.
+    *   **Calculation Logic:**
+        1. Iterate through each video lecture in the current course.
+        2. Only consider videos for which `duration` information has been successfully recorded (via `videoStates` in Firestore).
+        3.  **`totalWatchedTime` Calculation:**
+            *   If a video is marked as `completed` in `videoStates`, its full `duration` is added.
+            *   If a video is not `completed`, its `currentTime` (from `videoStates`) is added.
+This `currentTime` is capped at the video's `duration` to prevent rewatched portions from over-inflating progress.
+        4.  **`totalKnownDuration` Calculation:**
+            *   Sum of `duration` for all videos in the course for which `duration` is known and recorded.
+        5.  **Percentage Calculation:** `(totalWatchedTime / totalKnownDuration) * 100`.
+        6. The progress bar's green fill visually represents this percentage.
+        7. The calculated percentage (e.g., "75%") is displayed as text next to/above the progress bar.

 ### 3.4.
 Personalized Recommendations (AI-Powered)
 *   Dedicated "Recommendations" page.